Home Cost Solar Panel Maintenance Cost

 ⦁ Check the manufacturer’s manual: This will help you know how to turn off your system before cleaning.
 Recommendations are also written in detail in the manual for cleaning your solar panels.

-⦁ Pick a cool day to clean your panels: A cloudy day will be a more efficient day for cleaning since water won’t evaporate fast and dirt won’t coat or stick to your panels which makes it harder to clean.
+⦁ Pick a cloudy day to clean your panels: A cloudy day will be a more efficient day for cleaning since water won’t evaporate fast and dirt won’t coat or stick to your panels which makes it harder to clean.

 ⦁ Turn your solar system off: This is the step you shouldn’t miss because cleaning while your system is on will cause damage to it.